SagarChhabriya/Python-Bootcamp/09-module-09-dictionaries/session-9.0.md

 <br><br>

 ## 9.1 Introduction to Dictionaries
-Dictionaries are mutable, unordered collections of key-value pairs.
+Dictionaries are mutable, ordered collections of key-value pairs.
 They are commonly used for mapping values to unique keys, where the keys are hashable.

 - **Characteristics and Use of Dictionaries in Python**:
-  - Unordered collection of key-value pairs.
+  - Ordered collection of key-value pairs.
   - Keys must be unique, but values can be duplicated.
   - Commonly used for looking up data via keys, like a phone book or database index.